zilliztech/codelabs/codelabs/get-started-with-vector-db-1/index.md

 authors: Frank Liu
 Feedback Link: https://github.com/milvus-io/milvus

+---

 # Getting Started with Vector Databases - What is a Vector Database?

-## Vector databases from 1000 feet

-Duration: 5

 In the previous tutorial, we took a quick look at the ever-increasing amount of data that is being generated on a daily basis.
 We then covered how these bits of data can be split into structured/semi-structured and unstructured data, the differences between them, and how modern machine learning can be used to understand unstructured data through embeddings.
 Finally, we briefly touched upon unstructured data processing via ANN search.
 Through all of this information, it's now clear that the ever-increasing amount of unstructured data requires a paradigm shift and a new category of database management system - the vector database.

+## Vector databases from 1000 feet

 Armed with this knowledge, it's now clear what vector databases are used for: searching across images, video, text, audio, and other forms of unstructured data via their _content_ rather than keywords or tags (which are often input manually by users or curators).
 When combined with powerful machine learning models, vector databases such as Milvus have the ability to revolutionize e-commerce solutions, recommendation systems, computer security, pharmaceuticals, and many other industries.

 As mentioned in the previous section, a vector database is a fully managed, no-frills solution for storing, indexing, and searching across a massive dataset of unstructured data.
 A vector database does this by leveraging the power of embeddings from machine learning models.
 In concert with the underlying technology, usability is also an incredibly important attribute for vector databases.
 Specifically, a mature vector database should implement the following features (many of these features overlap with those of databases for structured/semi-structured data):
 - Scalability and tunability: As the number of unstructured data elements stored in a vector database grows into the hundreds of millions or billions, horizontal scaling across multiple nodes becomes paramount.
 Furthermore, differences in insert rate, query rate, and underlying hardware may result in different application needs, making overall system tunability a mandatory feature for vector databases.
 Milvus achieves this via a cloud-native architecture, maintaining multiple service and worker nodes behind a load balancer.
 Internal object storage and message passing is implemented with other cloud-native, distributed tools, allowing for easy scaling across the entire system.
 - Multi-tenancy and data isolation: Supporting multiple users is an obvious feature for all database systems.
 Parallel to this notion is data isolation - the idea that any inserts, deletes, or queries made to one collection in a database should be invisible to the rest of the system unless the collection owner explicitly wishes to share the information.
 Milvus implements this through the concept of _collections_, which we'll dive deeper into in a future tutorial.
 - A complete suite of APIs: A database without a full suite of APIs and SDKs is, frankly speaking, not a real database.
 Milvus maintains [Python](https://github.com/milvus-io/pymilvus/), [Node](https://github.com/milvus-io/milvus-sdk-node), [Go](https://github.com/milvus-io/milvus-sdk-go), and [Java](https://github.com/milvus-io/milvus-sdk-java) SDKs for communicating with and administering a Milvus database.